microsoft/qTESLA-Library/README.md

 # qTESLA library v0.1 (C Edition)

-**qTESLA** is a software library written in the C language that contains implementations of the lattice-based digital signature scheme qTESLA [1].
+**qTESLA** is a software library written in the C language that contains efficient implementations of the lattice-based digital signature scheme qTESLA [1].

 Concretely, the qTESLA library includes the following provably-secure qTESLA schemes: